Muslim conquest of the Maghreb: Effects on the power structure in the Mediterranean region

 The loss of Africa was a severe blow to the Byzantine Empire.
 In 698, after Egypt, the second large granary and a significant source of taxes went here was lost, which in retrospect did not detract from the empire's ability to survive, but significantly impaired the decades-long defensive struggles against the caliphate.
 Financially, the lost tax revenue for Eastern Rome/Byzantium could not be compensated for a long time.

 The fall of Carthage brought Tiberios the imperial throne, for his officers, afraid of being held responsible for the defeat, elevated him to the position of anti-emperor and overthrew Leontios, who had his nose cut off.
 Another effect was that there were no longer any major Latin or Romance-speaking provinces in the Byzantine Empire and Greek finally prevailed.

 With the conquest of Carthage, the Arabs laid the basis for domination of the western Mediterranean, since they could now use the African ports there as a springboard for operations against the Balearic Islands, Sardinia and Sicily.
 They also prepared for the invasion of Spain 13 years later by eliminating the flank threat.
 The capture of Septem, in turn, removed the last immediate obstacle.

-Prayer hall of the main mosque of Kairouan, with columns taken from former churches – arguably from Carthage.
+Prayer hall of the main mosque of Kairouan, with columns taken from former churches – with some probably from Carthage.

-Islamization and partial Arabization of the Maghreb
+Islamization and Arabization of the Maghreb

 On the territory of the Exarchate of Carthage, after the conquest, a rather gradual but ultimately complete Arabization of the Latin and Punic speaking population began.
 Contrary to widespread opinion, the Latin language did not disappear promptly or completely from the Maghreb, which can be read both from Latin grave inscriptions dating back to the eleventh century and from the numerous and conspicuous Latin foreign words in today's Berber languages on site.
 But the special features of the dialects of Maghrebi Arabic that developed after the conquest were also shaped primarily in the lexis of Latin.
 The same applies to Christianity in the Maghreb, which did not end with the Arab conquest, but is also documented afterwards by sporadic sources.

 In what is now Tunisia, for example, Muslims were probably in the majority towards the end of the ninth century.
 The decline of Christian institutions only accelerated towards the end of the eleventh century; individual communities survived until the 14th century, after which trace of them was lost.
 The only thing that is certain is that at the beginning of French colonial rule in the Maghreb there were no longer any Romance-speaking or Christian communities.
 This ultimately complete Islamization of the entire population brought about the separation of the Mediterranean region into northern and southern halves, which continues to this day.

 The full Islamization of the Maghreb along with the full Arabization of the non-Berber population may have been favored by the following factors: